Statement from HDS Dean David N. Hempton on the “Gospel of Jesus’ Wife”

-The Gospel of Jesus’s Wife: Scientific testing and imaging as of March 2014
+March 2014: The Gospel of Jesus’s Wife: Scientific testing and imaging

 On September 18, 2012, Karen L. King announced the existence of a papyrus fragment dubbed The Gospel of Jesus’s Wife at the International Coptic Congress in Rome.
 In the months following this announcement, papyrological examination, scientific analysis of the ink and papyrus, and various forms of imaging were performed by multiple professional teams.
 These usually included comparative testing of a fragment of the Gospel of John in Coptic.
 No evidence of modern fabrication (“forgery”) was found.
 The results of these analyses do helpfully demonstrate a number of points, including: